luerhard/chapter_regression_and_artifical/main.md

 A common approach to this end is called _Grid Search cross-validation_.
 The term to be clarified here is _Grid Search_: to do a grid search we define a grid of all possible parameter combinations of our hyperparameters and create cross-validated models for each combination.
 Already with a limited number of hyperparameters, this becomes a very computationally costly procedure.
-Therefore, the parameter grid should be chosen with care.\todo{RHH: check if caret actually runs cv on gridsearch -> "By default, any `train()` object in `caret` has its hyperparameters tuned via grid search." from: https://campus.datacamp.com/courses/practicing-machine-learning-interview-questions-in-r/model-selection-and-evaluation?ex=10}
+Therefore, the parameter grid should be chosen with care.
 Ridge regression, as mentioned earlier, only has a single hyperparameter $\lambda$.
 A grid search cross-validation on 50 different possible values revealed 0.045 as the value of choice for the final model.

-Evaluated on our held-out test data, this model achieves 69.90\% accuracy, recall of .766, precision of .708, and an F1-score of .735.\todo{compare to earlier models; 3797 correct in ridge, 3740 in normal logreg}
+Evaluated on our held-out test data, this model achieves 69.90\% accuracy, recall of .766, precision of .708, and an F1-score of .735.
+Compared to the simple logistic regression, this is an increase in accuracy of around 1\%.
+In other words, we classify 54 more cases correct when using the ridge regression model.
+The differences in recall and precision tell us, that the ridge regression model misses slightly more true positive cases but does better in deciding whether or not a case is positive or not.

 ## Random Forest